 - The most important thing you need to know about retirement annuities

 - How to find the best retirement annuity

 The idea is that if you have a defined contribution pension, you retire with a pot of money.
 In the past, at some point, you would have to spend that money on an annuity.
 This would swap a lump sum for a regular monthly payment for life.
 It doesn’t matter how many years you last – one year or forty years, you will still get the same amount of money every month until you die.

 The big advantage of annuities is that they introduce certainty into your pension planning.
-You know what you will get each month, and can be confident your money will last for as long as you do.
+You know what you will get each month, and you can be confident your money will last for as long as you do.
 The drawback is that rates have been dropping for decades, so the returns have often been disappointing.

 ‘Pension freedom’ rules introduced in 2015 did away with the need to buy an annuity at all and opened up a number of different options.

 The idea of pension freedoms was to stop people feeling railroaded into buying annuities.
 Instead, they can dip into their pension pot whenever they like – and take as much money out as they like.
 The only caveat is that they will pay tax on withdrawals at their marginal rate (20% for a basic-rate taxpayer, and 40% or 45% for those with higher incomes).

 - leave your pension untouched and continue to work or draw an income from elsewhere

 - buy an annuity